CLAUDE HENRY BELL 1896–1967

 Employment: Bailiff at Nottingham County Court.
 Noted as army pensioner

 Household: Living with wife Mary J, occupation domestic duties unpaid.
 Her date of birth is given as 1st January 1894.
+Also daughters Joan and Frances both at school.

 Reasons for inclusion on Radcliffe on Trent Roll of Honour